asong007/ebaocloud-li-docs-guide/content/react-tutorial.md

           ├── actions.js
           └── reducer.js
 ```
+In this turorial, we will create a new fold calls 'Todo' and build a module accordingly.
 ## 1. Create a new module
-   - #### Duplicate one module
+   - #### Duplicate from one existing module
-     1. Duplicate the **Home** and rename it to **Todo**, and change the according naming as below
+     1. Duplicate the **Home** and rename it to **Todo**, and change the according files' naming as below
       ```bash
       Todo/
       ├── components/
       │   ├── TodoView.js
       │   └── TodoView.scss
       ├── containers/
       │   └── TodoContainer.js
       ├── index.js
       └── modules/
           ├── actionTypes.js
           ├── actions.js
           └── reducer.js
       ```
      2. Edit **components/TodoView.js** as below
         - original:
           ```javascript
           import './HomeView.scss'

           export default class HomeView extends React.Component {
           ```
         - new:
           ```javascript
           import './TodoView.scss'

           export default class TodoView extends React.Component {
             ```
      3. Edit **containers/TodoContainer.js** as below
         - original:
           ```js
           import HomeView from '../components/HomeView'
           ```
         - new:
           ```js
           import HomeView from '../components/TodoView'
           ```
    - #### Setup path for this module
      Since this is a new module, you need set a path (for URL) to access this module.
-We can just edit the **index.js** in the root of the Todo/ fold.
+We can just edit the **routes/Todo/index.js** in the root of the Todo/ fold.
      ```js
       import { injectReducer } from '../../store/reducers'